stackbit-themes/dynamic-example/content/pages/flows/uno.md

       Just so we have three, really...
     controls:
       - type: WizardTextControl
-        label: 'Do you have an alternative nickname?'
+        label: Do you have an alternative nickname?
         variableName: altNickname
 ---